Social Worker

 What are your most and least favorite type of cases to work on?

-Asked by alittleaintalright almost 10 years ago
+Asked by alittleaintalright over 10 years ago

 I chose to focus on child and family issues, along with some macro/policy work, for my studies so those are the cases I feel most confident working on.
 It's incredibly rewarding to help a family improve their experience together as well as to influence the greater policies that affect each of us in society.